Oceanic OCi Dive Computer Review

 There is a lot to like about the Oceanic OCi dive computer because it has a ton of features in a small package.
 For those who don’t like a lot of bulk on their diving gear but want a lot of features in their dive computer, this is going to be the ideal moderately priced dive computer.
-While it is missing a user replaced battery, that can be easily overlooked when you consider all the other features that are included in this dive computer.
+While it is missing the possibility to have the battery changed by you, you can overlook that downside when you consider all the other features that are included in this dive computer.

 - Multiple Display Options